-At the time of writing, important elements are still to be made available, including additional Notified Bodies, EU Reference Laboratories and the European medical devices database (EUDAMED), amongst others.
+At the time of writing, important elements are still to be made available, including additional Notified Bodies, EU Reference Laboratories, guidance on performance studies and the European medical devices database (EUDAMED), amongst others.

 This report on the results of the 2022 survey assesses the state of the sector in transitioning to the IVD Regulation.
 It points to where the resources of the regulatory system may best be focussed and efficiencies in the system could be gained.
 Lack of access to a Notified Body together with the cost and complexity of the system, are reported as serious barriers for SMEs to engage in conformity assessment.
 The work needed to certify devices under IVDR remains considerable and it is possible for blocks or bottlenecks in certification to appear ahead of the first transitional period deadline of May 2025.
-The system could see improvement in becoming more efficient and predictable; important here will be full implementation of the 19 actions under MDCG 2022-144 (amongst other solutions) and ensuring that all class D devices can smoothly transition with or without EU Reference Laboratories.
+The system could see much improvement in becoming more efficient and predictable; in particular, conformity assessment can be complex, and timelines can vary wildly between submission of an application and receipt of a Notified Body certificate.
+Important here will be full implementation of the 19 actions under MDCG 2022-144 (amongst other solutions) and ensuring that all class D devices can smoothly transition with or without EU Reference Laboratories.

 One expected impact of the IVDR will be to make Europe less attractive for innovative devices.
 IVDR is reported by many respondents as providing resource and cost challenges which may impact those devices whose revenue is not expected to cover the cost of acquiring and maintaining CE-marking under IVDR.
-The European Commission intends soon to conduct a root cause analysis of the IVDR and Medical Devices Regulation including identifying where there are blocks to innovation, which will be important to ensuring European patients gain access to innovative diagnostics.
+The European Commission intends soon to conduct a root cause analysis of structural issues in the IVD Regulation and Medical Devices Regulation including identifying where there are blocks to innovation, which will be important to ensuring European patients gain early access to innovative diagnostics.